doppelganger9/blog/content/blog/2019/03/20/index.md

 ## Conclusion

 In this post, I wanted to explain the choice for the technology stack for this blog.
-If it is not clear, well, maybe I should not have write it at 5am or you could help me with proof-reading 🤣
+If it is not clear, well, maybe I should not have written it at 5am or you could help me with proof-reading 🤣

 Anyway, I learned a ton on the way and am quite satisfied with this blog as a result.